hampel/envroute/README.md

 The intention is to create a route prefix for each package you are developing and then you can configure a unique environment just for that package.
 For example - you could create a unique database connection for each package.

-Start by creating a route group for your package in the `app/Http/routes.php` file:
+Start by creating a route group for your package in the `routes/web.php` file:

     :::php
-    Route::group(array('prefix' => 'foo'), function()
-    {
+    Route::prefix('test')->group(function() {

     	Route::get('/', function () {
-    		// exercise your package at /foo
+    		// exercise your package at /test
     	});

-    	Route::get('bar', function () {
+    	Route::get('foo', function () {
-    		// exercise your package at /foo/bar
+    		// exercise your package at /test/foo
     	});
     });

-Next, for our `foo` route prefix, create a `.env` file suffixed by the name of the route prefix - in this example, we would call our .env file `.env.foo`.
-You can then configure this .env file with any package unique settings which will be loaded whenever you visit a URL starting with `/foo`.
+Next, for our `test` route prefix, create a `.env` file suffixed by the name of the route prefix - in this example, we would call our .env file `.env.test`.
+You can then configure this .env file with any package unique settings which will be loaded whenever you visit a URL starting with `/test`.

-**Note** the APP_ENV setting in the .env file is ignored when using this package.

 ### Autoloading ###